 This volume also features a novel concept, that of approaching NMD from a cell and organelle membrane perspective.
 Due to cellular imaging and the better understanding of cellular biochemistry and physiology over the past few years, the medical literature is catching up to what we have observed for over 20 years.
 Epigenetics is now emerging in the understanding that genetics is only the first layer of control.
 The stability and architecture of the cell and organelle membranes create a feedback loop to the genes via epigenetic and other mechanisms and as such are pivotal to the health and presentation (phenotype) of patients with NMDs.
 Both aberrant proteins and lipids need to be addressed.
 The mitochondrial and peroxisomal respiration, the endoplasmic reticulum, and all the organelles and cell membranes together drive the cell’s biochemistry.
 Most clinicians ignore the role of nutrition in membrane physiology.
 Indeed, most ignore the role of nutrition in general.
 We have a country in which about 70% of the population is overweight.
 However, when knowledge of nutrition is combined with that of cellular phospholipid metabolism a relevant clinical picture emerges.
 That picture which has emerged from clinical observations from over 20 years of designing dietary regimes for neurological/NMD/genetic diseases, is featured in Volume 1.
 As Edward Meryon pointed out in the 19th century (Chapter 6), what patients consume is paramount to their state of their health.

-Within the US, this book is available for $29 (which includes shipping and handling).
-To purchase, please contact Dr. Bach or send an email to email@example.com.
+To purchase, please contact Dr. Bach or send an email to firstname.lastname@example.org.
 International shipping is available.